Thousands of dogs are lost each year and are never reunited with their owners. By micro chipping your dog you will permanently link your dog to you.

 Where can I get my dog micro chipped?

-The Community Wardens are micro-chipping dogs for free with the help of Dog's Trust.
+The Community Wardens are still micro-chipping dogs for free with the help of Dog's Trust.
+However this is currently only available for larger groups of dogs, for example 8 dogs or more.
 If you would like to arrange an appointment please call Eden District Council contact centre on 01768 817817.

 Can I get my cat micro chipped?